Paula Scher

 Paula Scher (born October 6, 1948) is an American graphic designer, painter, and design educator.
-She is a partner at design firm Pentagram, which she joined in 1991.
-She started her career as an art director in the 1970s and early 1980s, gaining recognition for her eclectic approach to typography, which became highly influential.
+She is a partner at the design firm Pentagram, which she joined in 1991.
+She began her career as an art director in the 1970s and early 1980s, gaining recognition for her eclectic approach to typography, which became highly influential.

 Education

 Scher studied at the Tyler School of Art, in Elkins Park, Pennsylvania and earned a bachelor of fine arts degree in 1970.

 Life and career

 Scher moved to New York City and took her first job as a layout artist for Random House's children's book division.

 CBS Records

-In 1972, she was hired by CBS Records to the advertising and promotions department.
+In 1972, she was hired by CBS Records in the advertising and promotions department.
 After two years, she left CBS Records to pursue a more creative endeavor at a competing label, Atlantic Records, where she became the art director, designing her first album covers.
 A year later, Scher returned to CBS as an art director for the cover department.
-During her eight years at CBS Records, she is credited with designing as many as 150 album covers a year.
-Some of those iconic album cover designs are Boston (Boston), Eric Gale (Ginseng Woman), Leonard Bernstein (Poulenc Stravinsky), Bob James (H), Bob James and Earl Klugh (One on One), Roger Dean and David Howells (The Ultimate Album Cover Album), and Jean-Pierre Rampal and Lily Laskin (Sakura: Japanese Melodies for Flute and Harp).
+During her eight years at Atlantic Records, she was credited with designing as many as 150 album covers a year.
+Some of those iconic album cover designs include Boston (Boston), Eric Gale (Ginseng Woman), Leonard Bernstein (Poulenc Stravinsky), Bob James (H), Bob James and Earl Klugh (One on One), Roger Dean and David Howells (The Ultimate Album Cover Album), and Jean-Pierre Rampal and Lily Laskin (Sakura: Japanese Melodies for Flute and Harp).
 Her designs were recognized with four Grammy nominations.
+Her work during this time was noted for its eclectic use of typography.
 She is also credited with reviving historical typefaces and design styles.